 NSTEMI (Non–ST-segment elevation myocardial infarction) and STEMI (ST-segment elevation myocardial infarction) are commonly known as heart attack.
 But they are different from each other in some extent.
-NSTEMI account for about 30% and STEMI about 70% of all myocardial infarction.
+NSTEMI account for about 30% and STEMI about 70% of all heart attack (myocardial infarction).

 Pathophysiology of NSTEMI vs STEMI:

 Pathophysiologically, NSTEMI is somewhat different from STEMI.
 NSTEMI occurs by developing a complete occlusion of a minor coronary artery or a partial occlusion of a major coronary artery previously affected by atherosclerosis.
-This causes a partial thickness myocardial infarction (partial thickness damage of heart muscle).
+This causes a partial thickness damage of heart muscle.

 STEMI occurs by developing a complete occlusion of a major coronary artery previously affected by atherosclerosis.
-This causes a transmural myocardial infarction (full thickness damage of heart muscle).
+This causes a full thickness damage of heart muscle.

 Symptoms of NSTEMI vs STEMI:

 There is no difference between NSTEMI and STEMI in clinical presentation.
-In both cases, patients usually present with similar type of symptoms and signs such as chest pain, nausea, vomiting, sweating, breathing difficulty, hypotension, shock etc.
+In both cases, patients usually present with similar type of symptoms such as chest pain, nausea, vomiting, sweating, breathing difficulty.

 ECG of NSTEMI vs STEMI:

 NSTEMI does not show ST segment elevation in ECG (due to partial thickness damage of heart muscle) and later does not progress to a Q-wave.
 For this reason, it is also called a non–Q-wave myocardial infarction (NQMI).
 Usual ECG findings in NSTEMI are ST-segment depression or T-wave inversion.

 Cardiac markers including CK-MB (creatine kinase myocardial band), troponin I and troponin T, all elevate both in cases.
 But the elevation of these markers is often mild in NSTEMI compared with STEMI.